ljw1004/csharpspec/csharp/conversions.md

 }
 ```

 The lifetime of the local variable must now be extended to at least the lifetime of the anonymous function delegate.
 This can be achieved by "hoisting" the local variable into a field of a compiler generated class.
-Instantiation of the local variable (§7.15.5.2) then corresponds to creating an instance of the compiler generated class, and accessing the local variable corresponds to accessing a field in the instance of the compiler generated class.
+Instantiation of the local variable ([Instantiation of local variables](expressions.md#instantiation-of-local-variables)) then corresponds to creating an instance of the compiler generated class, and accessing the local variable corresponds to accessing a field in the instance of the compiler generated class.
 Furthermore, the anonymous function becomes an instance method of the compiler generated class:
 ```csharp
 class Test
 {